data301-2021-winter1/project-group34-project/README.md

 ## Describe your dataset in about 150-200 words

-{based on our dataset, we plan to use numbers and dates for Netflix TV shows and movies up until the year 2019.
+{Based on our dataset, we plan to use numbers and dates for Netflix TV shows and movies up until the year 2019.
 This dataset will include 10 columns in which }

 ## Team Members